Robust Self-Tuning Data Association for Geo-Referencing Using Lane Markings: EVALUATION

 \subsection{Trajectory evaluation}

+Using $\mathcal {L}$ as a reference, we built a hand-made ground truth by the following process: 1) We select an $i$-th sample in the odometry trajectory.
+2) We plot detections $\mathcal {D}_i$ generated in the odometry coordinates frame.
+3) Next, we transform the detections by hand to coincide with landmarks in $\mathcal {L}$.
+4) Finally, we apply the transform to the $i$-th odometry sample, and the result is our hand-made ground truth.
+This process results reliably in position but is not precise for orientation.
+For this reason, we do not evaluate the rotation.
+This is not an inconvenience in our evaluation because the aliasing problem occurs on a straight road, and produces the error in translation (we demonstrate the low rotation error assumption in the next section).

-Using $\mathcal {L}$ as a reference, we built a hand-made ground truth consisting of an artificial trajectory (for each session) that contains a set of positions drawn by hand following the center of transited lanes.
-Each ground truth position is marked for each $i$-th sample in the prior trajectory.
-Given this ground truth as a reference, we evaluate the prior trajectory through the Absolute Trajectory Error (ATE) metric \cite{prokhorov2019measuring}, and compare it with different configurations of our approach: \textbf{NN} (ours with $\Phi = (\SI{0}{\meter}, \SI{0}{\meter}, \SI{0}{\radian})$), \textbf{DC-SAC} (ours with $\Phi = (\SI{5}{\meter}, \SI{5}{\meter}, \SI{0.2}{\radian})$), \textbf{Self-Tuning -Cov.
+Given this ground truth as a reference, we evaluate the odometry trajectory through the Absolute Trajectory Error (ATE) metric \cite{prokhorov2019measuring}, and compare it with different configurations of our approach: \textbf{NN} (ours with $\Phi = (\SI{0}{\meter}, \SI{0}{\meter}, \SI{0}{\radian})$), \textbf{DC-SAC} (ours with $\Phi = (\SI{5}{\meter}, \SI{5}{\meter}, \SI{0.2}{\radian})$), \textbf{Self-Tuning -Cov.
 Adj.} (ours without covariance adjustment), and \textbf{Self-Tuning +Cov.
 Adj.} (our complete approach).
 Additionally, we compare it with two state-of-the-art (SOTA) methods in outlier mitigation: \textbf{Covariance Scaling} \cite{agarwal2013robust} and \textbf{Convex Relaxation} \cite{carlone2018convex}.

 Table \ref{tab:ate_results} shows the results in ATE metric between trajectories estimated from different configurations and methods mentioned and ground truth.
 Due to ground truth only containing positions, we only calculate ATE for translation.